1975 Atlantic hurricane season: Hurricane Gladys

+While over the Atlantic Ocean, a National Oceanic and Atmospheric Administration (NOAA) C-130 hurricane hunter aircraft flew into Gladys on October 1 on a research mission.
+The mission was to study the storm and use the information to improve seeding operations for the now-defunct Project Stormfury.
+A hurricane watch was issued for North Carolina's Outer Banks on October 1, extending from Cape Lookout to Kitty Hawk.
+Despite warnings, about 40 fishermen went to Cape Point near Cape Hatteras due to the "increased feeding activities" of fish during rough seas.
+Residents along the Outer Banks evacuated to hotels in Elizabeth City, and four United States Coast Guard servicemen stationed at a lighthouse in Cape Hatteras were evacuated.
+While passing the Outer Banks, a campground and road was closed due to 8 ft waves.
+While tracking rapidly to the southeast of Newfoundland, light rainfall was observed, including 1.46 in of precipitation in St. John's.

-Tropical Depression Eighteen
+Subtropical Depression Eighteen

 A tropical depression developed in the southern Gulf of Mexico about 125 mi northwest of Campeche City in Mexico on October 14.
 Moving around the western periphery of a subtropical ridge, the depression intensified while moving northeast towards the central Gulf Coast of the United States due to an advancing cold front.
 However, the depression remained below tropical storm status, peaking with maximum sustained winds of 35 mph.
 Early on October 17, the depression made landfall near Cocodrie, Louisiana.
 Shortly thereafter, the depression became an extratropical cyclone as it through the Southeast and Mid-Atlantic states, before moving offshore New England.

 Heavy rains fell along the frontal boundary ahead of the system, with a peak total of 9.01 in of precipitation observed in Aimwell, Louisiana.
 Flooding occurred across eastern Louisiana, central Mississippi, the western Florida Panhandle, central Tennessee, western Virginia, and eastern New York.
 In Jackson, Mississippi, the heavy precipitation established a new daily rainfall record for October 16 and a new 24-hour rainfall record for the month of October.
 Eight bridges were damaged in Jackson County, Tennessee, due to the floods.
 Heavy rains left heavy damage to the soybean and corn crops in Hickman and Marion counties in Tennessee.
 Six tornadoes were reported in association with this tropical depression, including two in Alabama, two in northwest Florida, and two in North Carolina.
 One person died due to flooding in Mississippi.